rackerlabs/go-selfupdate/README.md

 Enable your Golang applications to self update.
 Inspired by Chrome based on Heroku's [hk](https://github.com/heroku/hk).

+Forked from `sanbornm/go-selfupdate` in order to clean up the log statements.

 ## Features

 - Tested on Mac, Linux, Arm, and Windows